ThalesGroup/pythagore-mod-reco/SECURITY.md

 Define how you intend to update users about new security vulnerabilities as they are found.

-## Security related configuration.
+## Security related configuration

 Settings users should consider that would impact the security posture of deploying this project, such as HTTPS, authorization and many others.

-## Known security gaps & future enhancements.
+## Known security gaps & future enhancements

-Security improvements you haven’t gotten to yet.
+Security improvements you haven't gotten to yet.
-Inform users those security controls aren’t in place, and perhaps suggest they contribute an implementation
+Inform users those security controls aren't in place, and perhaps suggest they contribute an implementation